-Here’s what they looked like in Excel 2010.
+Here’s what they looked like in Excel 2010 (and all prior versions).

 Working from left-to right, the 4 icons perform the following functions:

 3. Go to the next worksheet tab.